zeropointnine/tts-audiobook-tool/README.md

 [Online example 2 - Chatterbox (same text)](https://zeropointnine.github.io/tts-audiobook-tool/browser_player/?url=https://zeropointnine.github.io/tts-audiobook-tool/browser_player/waves-chatterbox.m4a)

-### Bonus speech-to-text feature:
+### Bonus feature: Enhance existing audiobooks

-The application can also add its custom metadata to pre-existing (ie, professionally produced) audiobook files (M4B, etc) so that they can be opened and used with the custom player/reader.
-Select `Options` > `Add app metadata to a pre-existing audiobook`, and point it at your source audiobook file and corresponding book text.
+The app can embed its custom metadata into pre-existing (ie, professionally produced) audiobook files so that they can be opened and used with the custom player/reader.

+Simply select `Options` > `Add app metadata to a pre-existing audiobook`, and select your source audiobook file (typically M4B) and corresponding book text.
 This feature is experimental.

 ### How to create an audiobook (quick summary):